jiaolian/NoWallet/README.md

-# NoWallet
+# NotWallet
-NoWallet is NOT yet another Bitcoin wallet but a simple standalone web app highlighting user friendliness.
+NotWallet is NOT yet another Bitcoin wallet but a simple standalone web app highlighting user friendliness.